hi101000/mathhelp/README.md

-This is a module devoted to helping ypou do complex math calcuations in python(for homework or other stuff)
+This is a module devoted to helping you do complex math calcuations in python
+classes:
+	Circle
+	RightTriangle
+functions:
+	abs_graph
+	absval
+	Fibonacci